 Toyota developed Scion in an effort to attract new and younger buyers to Toyota showrooms.
-Scion vehicles are sold alongside Toyota models and are found in most Toyota retail outlets.
-Scion products are never sold apart from Toyota showrooms.
+Scion vehicles were sold alongside Toyota models and are found in most Toyota retail outlets.

 Launched in 2002, Scion introduced two models: the Scion xA, a five-door subcompact hatchback based on the Toyota Echo and the Scion xB, a box-shaped five-door compact hatchback.